Project

 Ruyage UV58Plus - Radtel Rt 980 - iradio UV-5118plus OEM Software read error after write with CHIRP-NEXT

-Added by Jascubek Tiriallala 10 months ago.
-Updated 10 months ago.
+Added by Jascubek Tiriallala over 1 year ago.
+Updated over 1 year ago.

 Status: